Drumananda means Drum Bliss

 means "We gather together to drum for peace"

 Drum*ananda, uses a Sanskrit word which means “joy, bliss, rejoice”.
-So when we gather through the drum's indigenous wisdom we acknowledge our global connection, celebrate our common humanity, and rejoice in the name of peace.
+So when we sit at the feet of the drum's indigenous wisdom we seek to remove division and acknowledge our global connection, celebrate our common humanity, and rejoice in unity in the name of peace.

 Based out of South Bend, Indiana, Drumananda is dedicated to promoting the importance of intercultural understanding, community building and creative self exploration through joyful drumming experiences.
 Drumananda was founded by Jacquee Dickey, M.A., M.Div., a former social worker, pastoral minister and world percussionist.

 Though the djembe is used to play music of various styles and genres in modernity, the secrets to unlocking the depth of this instrument lie in studying the knowledge passed on from the keepers of the djembe tradition.
-For over 30 years, Jacquee has played and studied djembe with African traditional teachers who carry the lineage of their ancestors.
-She is likewise committed to preserving and transmitting this musical tradition of the djembe as a tool to promote understanding, equality and international peace.
+For over 30 years, Jacquee has played and studied djembe with traditional African teachers and those they have trained who carry the lineage of their ancestors.
+She is likewise committed to helping to preserve and transmit the musical form of the Mande people who created this ancient instrument.
+Eight hundred years later, it serves around the world as a tool to promote understanding, equality and international peace.